Planning an Event

 Important information:

-Some Suppliers will waive deposits if we supply them with a purchase order (PO).
+Some suppliers will waive deposits if we supply them with a purchase order (PO).
 In these instances, a PO is preferred.
 If a deposit cannot be waived, then a Procard or a PO may be used as the method of payment.